 In these rotations a unique opportunity is provided to learn the administrative and treatment components of an intensive treatment programs within the BOP.
-In addition to the intensive programs, interns will also provide group and assessment services in the Drug Abuse Program.

 The Challenge Program is designed to address the unique challenges of high security inmates with substance abuse and mental health issues.
 Under the direction of a psychologist, this residential program involves using an integrative model that includes an emphasis on a therapeutic community, strong cognitive-behavioral and relapse prevention components, as well as the connection of substance abuse to faulty criminal patterns of thought and action.
 The program is an evidence-based treatment program designed to promote adaptive life skills to prepare inmates for transition to lower security prison settings, as well as to promote successful reentry into society at the conclusion of their terms of incarceration.